A Comprehensive Study on Modelling and Control of Autonomous Underwater Vehicle: Level Flight Dynamics and Linearization

 \subsubsection{Speed Subsystem}

-Only the surge equation of motion is taken into account to simplify the speed subsystem.
+Only the surge equation of motion is considered to simplify the speed subsystem.
 We assume that the sway, heave, pitch, roll, and yaw coupling is insignificant.
-Consequently, the surge equation can be made simpler by merely retaining the terms that refer to acceleration $\dot{u}$.
+Consequently, the surge equation can be simplified by merely retaining the terms referring to acceleration $\dot{u}$.
 We will set to zero all other velocities $(v, w, p, q, r)$, and drop the equations for any other direction.

 where $X_{u|u|}$ is the axial drag and $X_{prop}$ is the thrust force due to the propeller in the X-direction.
 Using trigonometric small-angle approximation, we arrive at the following result with $U$ as the surge velocity of the vehicle and substituting linearized axial drag $X_u$ and $X_{prop}$, we get: